OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

         DEPLOY_ONEGATE_INTERNAL_PORT=5030
         DEPLOY_ONEFLOW_INTERNAL_PORT=2474

-- :ref:`A. Dedicated IP address for OpenNebula <container_ssh_ip>` - append into ``.env`` the dedicated IP address of your OpenNebula Front-end.
+- Option :ref:`A. Dedicated IP address for OpenNebula <container_ssh_ip>` - append into ``.env`` the dedicated IP address of your OpenNebula Front-end.
 It's possible (but not required) to configure integrated SSH and the rest of Front-end services independently.
 For example:

 .. code::